Lats reviewed on 27 August 2019 by Mena Panaite, Registered nurse in AXA PPP healthcare's Health at Hand team

 What about fruit?

-“Many popular diet plans do not allow fruit as it is thought to provide too much additional energy,” explains Sarah; “I would argue that including a variety of fruits in the diet is important for health because they’re a good source of vitamins and minerals, including folate, vitamin C and potassium.”
+“Many popular diet plans do not allow fruit as it is thought to provide too much additional energy,” explains Mena; “I would argue that including a variety of fruits in the diet is important for health because they’re a good source of vitamins and minerals, including folate, vitamin C and potassium.”

 Different fruits also contain an array of substances that can help reduce the risk of heart disease, stroke and some cancers.